-If the Company sells or contributes assets to an associate (or joint venture), or if the Company loses control over a subsidiary but retains significant influence (or joint control) over that subsidiary, and if the aforementioned assets or former subsidiary meet the definition of a "business" under IFRS 3 "Business Combinations," the Company shall fully recognize the gains or losses arising from such transactions.
+If the merged company sells or contributes assets to an associate (or joint venture), or if the merged company loses control over a subsidiary but retains significant influence (or joint control) over that subsidiary, and if the aforementioned assets or former subsidiary meet the definition of a "business" under IFRS 3 "Business Combinations," the merged company shall fully recognize the gains or losses arising from such transactions.

-Furthermore, if the Company sells or contributes assets to an associate (or a joint venture), or if the Company loses control of a subsidiary in a transaction with an associate (or a joint venture) while retaining significant influence (or joint control) over the subsidiary, and if the aforementioned assets or the former subsidiary do not meet the definition of a "business" under IFRS 3, the Company shall recognize the resulting gain or loss only to the extent of the unrelated investors' interests in that associate (or joint venture), i.e., the portion of the gain or loss attributable to the interest of the Company shall be eliminated.
+Furthermore, if the merged company sells or contributes assets to an associate (or a joint venture), or if the merged company loses control of a subsidiary in a transaction with an associate (or a joint venture) while retaining significant influence (or joint control) over the subsidiary, and if the aforementioned assets or the former subsidiary do not meet the definition of a "business" under IFRS 3, the merged company shall recognize the resulting gain or loss only to the extent of the unrelated investors' interests in that associate (or joint venture), i.e., the portion of the gain or loss attributable to the interest of the merged company shall be eliminated.